sonofthort/Ascension-Game-Master-Glossary/README.md

 # Notes
 - Some of the definitions were taken as-is from official rule books (https://www.stoneblade.com/rules).
 - Some mechanics are only applicable if particular game expansions are in play.
 Required expansions are noted in square-brackets.
+- This glossary uses emojis to help label certain concepts.
+These emojis are not found in game.

 # Master Glossary
 - __Always Available__ (:black_joker: _card_)